ChainSafe/lodestar/kiln/devnets/README.md

    You may use an alias or a terminal launching script as long as it waits for the command it runs till ends and then closes.If not provided, it will launch the docker processes in _in-terminal_ mode.
 6. `--detached`(optional): By default the script will wait for processes and use user input (ctrl +c) to end the processes, however you can pass this option to skip this behavior and just return, for e.g. in case you just want to leave it running.
 7. `--withValidator` (optional): Launch a validator client using `LODESTAR_VALIDATOR_ARGS` as set in the devnet vars file.
+8. `--justEL | --justCL | --justVC` (optional) : Just launch only EL client or lodestar beacon or lodestar validator at any given time.
+Gives you more control over the setup.
+9. `--skipImagePull` (optional): Just work with local images, don't try updating them.

 Only one of `--withTerminal` or `--detached` should be provided.

+###### Supported Networks

+Look for the .vars file in the folder to see what networks are supported.
+Here are a few examples

+1. Kiln Network:  `--devnetVars ./kiln.vars`
+2. Ropsten Network: `--devnetVars ./ropsten.vars`